Hyperfocal subalgebras of hyperfocal abelian Frobenius blocks

 1cm

 { {{\bf Abstract} In this paper, we introduce a class of blocks which is called hyperfocal abelian Frobenius blocks.
-This class of blocks is an analogous version of the block with abelian defect group and Frobenius inertial quotient at hyperfocal level and includes the blocks with Klein four hyperfocal subgroups and cyclic hyperfocal subgroups.
-We show that there is a stable equivalence of Morita type between the hyperfocal subalgebras of the hyperfocal abelian Frobenius blocks and a group algebra of a Frobenius group associated with the hyperfocal subgroup of the block.
-As applications, we can partially describe some structures of the blocks with Klein four hyperfocal subgroups and cyclic hyperfocal subgroups, such as the structures of their hyperfocal subalgebras in terms of derived categories and the structures of their characters.
-As a consequence, we show that Brou$\acute{\mathrm{e}}$'s abelian defect group conjecture holds for blocks with Klein four hyperfocal subgroup and the forward direction of a conjecture proposed by Kessar and Linckelmann and Navarro, which can be viewed as a `hyperfocal height zero' version of Brauer's height zero conjecture holds for blocks with a Klein four hyperfocal subgroup or a cyclic hyperfocal subgroup. }}
+This class of blocks is an analogous version of blocks with an abelian defect group and Frobenius inertial quotient at the hyperfocal level and includes the blocks with a Klein four hyperfocal subgroup or a cyclic hyperfocal subgroup.
+We show that there is a stable equivalence of Morita type between the hyperfocal subalgebra of a hyperfocal abelian Frobenius block and a group algebra of a Frobenius group associated with the hyperfocal subgroup of the block.
+As applications, we can partially describe some structures of the blocks with a Klein four hyperfocal subgroup or a cyclic hyperfocal subgroup, such as the structures of their hyperfocal subalgebras in terms of derived categories and the structure of their characters.
+As consequences of these applications, we show that Brou$\acute{\mathrm{e}}$'s abelian defect group conjecture holds for blocks with a Klein four hyperfocal subgroup and the forward direction of a conjecture proposed by Kessar and Linckelmann and Navarro, which can be viewed as a `hyperfocal height zero' version of Brauer's height zero conjecture holds for blocks with a Klein four hyperfocal subgroup or a cyclic hyperfocal subgroup. }}